2016 Harvest Festival Pow-Wow

-Although not a religious event per-se, (many Native ceremonies are held in First Nation territories and not for public view) several components of the singing and the dancing are considered to be not “man-made” and were given to the people by a higher power.
-It is this belief system that many participants hold true and keeps them respectful and humble.
+Although not a religious event per se (many Native ceremonies are held in First Nation territories and not for public view), several components of the singing and the dancing are considered to be not “man-made” but given to the people by a higher power.
+It is this belief system that many participants hold true, and keeps them respectful and humble.
 Through modernization, many Nations throughout North America have contributed several dance and singing styles through sharing and gift-giving.
 Many dances and song styles also originated in “societies” within First Nations where members were selected for admission based on fulfilling obligations and/or sacrifices.
 Many of these ‘societies’ still exist several hundred years after their creation.
 In addition to the singing and dancing, you will also find many authentic Native craft and food stands, friends and families laughing and sharing, and occasionally visiting dignitaries from the local community.
-Visitors are invited and encouraged to participate at different times in the program where some songs are designated for ALL people; not just First Nations.
+Visitors are invited and encouraged to participate at different times in the program where some songs are designated for ALL people, not just First Nations.

 All men dancers use Breach-cloth type bottoms, bells, bead-work, and head pieces called a “roach” which are made from porcupine and deer tail hair.